Kitware/VTK/Documentation/release/dev/array-renderer.md

 the input data to be a `vtkCellGrid`, this is not a requirement.

 This class also makes use of the `vtkGLSLModifier` classes in the `RenderingCellGrid` module.
-These classes perform subsitutions on your shader source code to handle some of the tedium of rendering (such as setting up the camera transform matrices, light position uniforms, and so on).
+These classes perform substitutions on your shader source code to handle some of the tedium of rendering (such as setting up the camera transform matrices, light position uniforms, and so on).
 They also allow you to adjust shader source code while your test script